Rebirthing Breathwork

 Photo: Shannon May Powell

-Sunni Hart (she/her) is a Rebirthing Breathwork Mastery practitioner, somatic educator and mentor with a background in birthwork, music curation and community organising.
+Sunni Hart (she/her) is a Rebirthing Breathwork Mastery practitioner with a background in birthwork, music curation and community organising.
 Her work is rooted in presence, relational care and the belief that conscious breath is a pathway to healing, liberation and return.

 Sunni’s practice is shaped by years spent walking alongside others through birth, loss and transformation—as a doula, educator, mentor, and mother.
 These experiences taught her to trust the body’s innate wisdom and the quiet intelligence of cycles.
 Parenting in particular opened her to the deep, ongoing work of reparenting herself–of tending to what’s been inherited, what longs to be healed, and what can be passed on differently.